 Vehicle depollution is a treatment process that all end of life vehicles must undertake to achieve the required levels of materials recycling.
 The process involves two main functions:

 - The recovery of all positive components and fluids that may be recycled and re-used, such as fuels, oils, coolants, ferrous and non-ferrous metal components.

 - The removal of negative elements of a vehicle that are potentially harmful to the environment, such as tyres, mercury, switches, and airbags.

 At Morecambe Metals, we have a purpose-built depollution rig, which allows end of life vehicles to be depolluted to current legislative standards.
 Our service includes the removal of tyres, batteries, catalysts, fuel, and all other vehicle fluids; this is so they can either be reused, recycled, or disposed of correctly.

 We are committed to ensuring we adhere to specific guidelines, conducting a proper and legal end of life recycling service, which is why all vehicles depolluted at Morecambe Metals will be deregistered and a Certificate of Destruction (CoD) will be issued.
 This certificate is an official DVLA document which certifies that the end of life vehicle will be destroyed and recycled in the correct manner.

-If you would like to find out more about the end of vehicle life, or any of our services, please don’t hesitate to get in touch with us today by calling 01524 69191 or emailing firstname.lastname@example.org, and we will be happy to help.
+If you would like to find out more about the end of vehicle life and are looking to scrap your car, please don’t hesitate to get in touch with us today by calling 01524 69191 or emailing email@example.com, and we will be happy to help.